tomreece/pucauto/README.md

 # pucauto

-A tool to help you automatically check for and accept trades on pucatrade.com.
+A Pucatrade bot that will automatically accept trades for you.

 pucauto is a Python script that uses Selenium to launch a Firefox instance and log you in to Pucatrade.
 The script then refreshes the Trades page every 5 seconds looking for a "Send Card" button.
 If it finds one, it